-Table 1: MRB Production Mortgage Revenue Bonds (MRBs), the primary source of funding for HFA homeownership programs, are tax-exempt bond issues HFAs sell to investors, and then use the proceeds to fund below-market mortgages for first-time homebuyers.
-This table reports both 2017 and cumulative dollar issuance of MRBs and the number of loans closed.
-63 Table 2: MRB Mortgage and Borrower Characteristics This table reports the average MRB mortgage amount, average purchase price and borrower income, and the percent of MRB borrowers receiving agency down payment assistance in 2017, among other demographic data.
-65 Table 3: MRB Mortgage Distribution by Income and Area MRB loans are further defined by the percent of mortgages made to homeowners of varying income levels.
+Table 1: MRB Production Mortgage Revenue Bonds (MRBs), an important source of funding for HFA homeownership programs, are tax-exempt bond issues HFAs sell to investors, and then use the proceeds to fund below-market mortgages for first-time homebuyers.
+This table reports both 2022 and cumulative dollar issuance of MRBs, as well as the corresponding number of loans closed.
+63 Table 2: MRB Mortgage and Borrower Characteristics This table reports the average MRB mortgage loan amount, average purchase price and borrower income, and the percent of MRB borrowers receiving agency down payment assistance in 2022, among other demographic data.
+65 Table 3: MRB Mortgage Distribution by Income and Area MRB loans are further defined by the percent of mortgage loans made to homeowners of varying income levels.
 This table also contains the percent of MRB loans made to borrowers in federally targeted areas and U.S. Department of Agriculture program-eligible rural areas.
-67 Table 4: Percent of MRB Loans Receiving Mortgage Insurance This table reflects the percent of MRB loans made in 2017 that were insured by various sources.
-69 Table 5: MCC Production MCCs (Mortgage Credit Certificates) provide an alternative source of assistance for first-time homebuyers by providing qualified recipients a nonrefundable federal income tax credit for a specified percent of the annual interest paid on the mortgage of a principal residence.
-This table denotes the total number of MCCs issued for 2017 and the cumulative number of MCCs issued for all years.
-71 Table 6: MCC Mortgage and Borrower Characteristics This table reports the average MCC mortgage amount, average purchase price and borrower income, and the percent of MCC recipients receiving agency down payment assistance in 2017, among other demographic data.
-72 Table 7: MCC Mortgage Distribution by Income and Area MCCs are further defined by the percent of certificates given to homeowners of varying income levels and the percent given in federally targeted areas.
-73 Table 8: MCC Borrower and Lender Fees This table denotes any points and fees charged to the borrower or lender by the HFA when issuing MCCs.
-74 Table 9: Other Single-Family Production In addition to MRBs and MCCs, HFAs also utilize other methods of financing to help lower-income Americans purchase a home.
-This table outlines the various other funding methods HFAs used in 2017, along with the cumulative dollar amount of such financing and the amount of loans closed.
+67 Table 4: Percent of MRB Loans Receiving Mortgage Insurance This table reflects the percent of MRB loans made in 2022 that were insured or guaranteed by governmental and private sources.
+69 Table 5: MCCs (Mortgage Credit Certificates) provide an alternative source of assistance for first-time homebuyers by providing qualified recipients a nonrefundable federal income tax credit for a specified percent of the annual interest paid on the mortgage loan of a principal residence.
+This table denotes the total number of MCCs issued for 2022 and the cumulative number of MCCs issued for all years.
+71 Table 6: MCC Mortgage and Borrower Characteristics This table reports the average MCC mortgage loan amount, average purchase price and borrower income, and the percent of MCC recipients receiving HFA down payment assistance in 2022, among other demographic data.
+73 Table 7: MCC Mortgage Distribution by Income and Area MCCs are further defined by the percent of certificates given to homeowners of varying income levels and the percent given in federally targeted areas.
+74 Table 8: MCC Borrower and Lender Fees This table denotes any points and fees charged to the borrower or lender by the HFA when issuing MCCs.
+75 Table 9: Other Single-Family Production In addition to MRBs and MCCs, HFAs also utilize other methods of financing to help lower-income or first-time home buyers purchase a home.
+This table outlines the various other funding methods HFAs used in 2022, along with the cumulative dollar amount of such financing and the number of loans closed.
 76